 ProdPerfect’s Data-Driven Approach to Test Coverage

 Instead of measuring coverage from the raw number of tests created, ProdPerfect looks at what percentage of total user behavior each test covers.
-We build tests by discovering patterns in your application’s usage data and calculate coverage simply by dividing what behavior our tests cover by total observed behavior.
+We build test cases by discovering patterns in your application’s usage data and calculate coverage simply by dividing what behavior our tests cover by total observed behavior.

 Cumulatively, when a test suite is delivered to our customers it must cover a minimum 65% of total user behavior, no matter the number of tests.
 This is important because: